 Fasting During Lent – Tips and Considerations

-Lent is called a time of “keeping the fast”.
-Fasting can include a time of doing without food, such as eating only one meal a day.
-Fasting can also mean doing without certain foods, like not eating meat or not eating meat on Fridays.
-Some people choose to give up a favorite food during Lent, like chocolate or Coke.
+Lent is a time of “keeping the fast.”
+Fasting can include going without food, such as eating only one meal a day.
+It can also mean going without certain foods, like not eating meat or not eating meat on Fridays.
+Some people give up their favorite foods, like chocolate or Coke, during Lent.
 Others might choose to fast from TV viewing or social media.

-People might fast in order to go through a wilderness time (as Jesus did, Matthew 4:1-11) in order to spend extra time in reflection and prayer.
-You might sacrifice something to remember Jesus’ amazing sacrifice for you.
+People might fast to go through a wilderness time (as Jesus did, Matthew 4:1-11) to spend extra time reflecting and praying.
+You might sacrifice something to remember Jesus’ incredible sacrifice for you.

-Lent is also called a time of “keeping the silence”.
+Lent is also called a time of “keeping the silence.”
 During worship in a Catholic or traditional Protestant church that observes Lent, you may notice changes.
-The paraments (cloths on the altar) are purple or a dark color.
+The paraments (cloths on the altar) are purple or dark.

 Crosses and other religious artwork may be veiled with a transparent dark cloth.
 Music is more somber, and many churches choose not to say or sing the word “alleluia” during the Lenten season.
-Sundays may be an exception, which are considered a “mini-Easter”.
+Sundays may be an exception, as they are considered a “mini-Easter.”

-Because of my history with unhealthy eating patterns, I do not typically fast from food because this can lead to binge eating tendencies.
+Because of my history of unhealthy eating patterns, I do not typically fast food because this can lead to binge eating tendencies.
 I have fasted from other activities, such as television or social media.

 Lent can be a powerful time of reflection as part of your Christian walk.
-This year, I encourage you to use this season as a way to grow closer to Jesus as you consider his sacrifice for you.
+This year, I encourage you to use this season to grow closer to Jesus as you consider his sacrifice for you.

 How do you honor Lent?
 Tell us about it in the comments below.